 Lake Nakuru is home to thousands of pink flamingoes and pelicans.
 This exotic park boasts of a rich concentration of wildlife including black and white colobus monkeys and is also a Rhino sanctuary.
 Look for temperamental black rhinos browsing in the bushes, and larger white rhinos cropping grass along the lakeside.
 Nowhere else will get a photo of a rhino with a backdrop of pink flamingos sifting food from a shimmering lake.

-This is a shallow alkaline lake that is about 60 square kilometres in size.
+This is a shallow alkaline lake that is about 60 square kilometers in size.
 It is set in a picturesque landscape surrounded by woodlands and grassland close to Nakuru town.
 The landscape includes areas of marsh and grasslands alternating with rocky cliffs and outcrops, stretches of acacia woodland and rocky hillsides covered with a Euphorbia forest on the eastern perimeter.